fmaussion/salem/docs/faq.rst

 info to cartopy with a little bit of coding.
 Contributions welcome!

-On the other hand I kind of like how Salem's :py:class:`~salem.Map` output looks, and (since I've coded it), I trust it, find it nice and easy to use.
+On the other hand I kind of like how Salem's :py:class:`~salem.Map` output looks, and I find it nice and easy to use.
 But that, of course, might not be your opinion.
-Other advantages of Salem's Maps are their persistency (usefull if you want to plot various data on the same map several times), their internal optimisations based on caching, and the ability to plot lon-lat orientation grids on virtually any map projection.
+Other advantages of Salem's Maps are their persistence (usefull if you want to plot data on the same map several times), their internal optimisations based on disk cache, and the ability to add lon-lat orientation grids to virtually any map projection.

-What's this "salem_cache" directory in my home folder?
+What's this ".salem_cache" directory in my home folder?
 ------------------------------------------------------

 At the first import, Salem will create a hidden directory called